Avanade/DevOpsHOL/continuous-integration/README.md

 will allow us to compile and run unit tests on our code every time a commit is pushed to Visual Studio Team Services.

+**NOTE:** Microsoft changes the way things work all the time so you may have to figure some of this out as the screens may not exactly follow but the principles are the same.

 ## Pre-requisites: ##
 - Complete [Getting Started](../getting-started/README.md) hands on lab.